yahoo/elide-doc/pages/guide/v5/04-analytics.md

 1. Using a different JDBC data source other than what is configured for JPA.
 2. Leveraging multiple JDBC data sources for different Elide models.

-For these complex configurations, you must configure Elide using the Aggregation Store's HJSON configuration language.
+For these complex configurations, you must configure Elide using the Aggregation Store's Hjson configuration language.
 The following configuration file illustrates two data sources.
 Each data source configuration includes:
 1. A name that will be referenced in your Analytic models (effectively binding them to a data source).
 2. A JDBC URL
 3. A JDBC driver